Biden audio first shared by ‘Russian agent’ thrives online | WTOP

 Still, the audio quickly spread on social media, picked up by conservative politicians like Mike Huckabee and news programs like “Fox & Friends.”

-It’s been played than 1.5 million times on YouTube, tweeted out by Donald Trump Jr. to his 5 million followers and watched more than 4 million times on popular conservative Ben Shapiro’s Facebook page.
+The recordings have been played more than 1.5 million times total in a collection of videos on YouTube, tweeted out by Donald Trump Jr. to his more than 5 million followers and listened to more than 4 million times in a video on popular conservative Ben Shapiro’s Facebook page.

 There have been more than 117,000 mentions of Biden and the audio on Twitter since May, according to analysis by Zignal Labs, a social media monitoring firm.